synthizer/synthizer/manual/src/concepts/events.md

 # Events

-Synthizer supports receivin events.
+Synthizer supports receiving events.
 Currently, this is limited to knowing when buffer/streaming generators have looped and/or finished.
 Note that the use case of destroying objects only after they have stopped playing is better handled with [lingering](./lingering.md).